AdobeDocs/analytics-2.0-apis/reporting-guide.md

+---

+title: Reports User Guide
+seo-title: Analytics API Reports User Guide
+description: This user guide provides instructions and examples for using the reports endpoint for Adobe Analytics APIs.
+seo-description: 'Analytics APIs' 'Analytics reports' 'reports endpoint' 'adobe analytics' 'analytics reports api'

+---
-## Reports Endpoint User Guide
+# Analytics API Reports User Guide

 The `/reports` endpoint is the primary endpoint for reporting requests.
 In order to provide maximum flexibility, many configuration options are available for requests.

-### Overview
+## Reports Overview
-Using the Adobe Analytics UI can help an analyst or digital marketer answer some key questions.
-Sometimes though, it makes more sense to _automate_ reporting for executive dashboards, custom reporting platforms, or tight Experience Cloud integrations.
-The Analytics API strives to make these things possible.

-It uses the same reporting API as the Analysis Workspace UI within Adobe Analytics.
+While the Adobe Analytics UI can help an analyst or digital marketer answer key questions, the Analytics API can automate those answers by reporting to executive dashboards, custom reporting platforms, or tight Experience Cloud integrations.
+Because the `/reports` endpoint uses the same API as the Analytics UI, you can configure it for many options.

+## Authentication and Authorization

+Before you can use Analytics APIs, you need to obtain authentication and receive authorization.
+For more information, see the [Getting Started guide](README.md).

+## `/reports` Endpoint Description

+The `/reports` endpoint description is shown in our [Swagger UI](https://adobedocs.github.io/analytics-2.0-apis/).
+Use the Swagger UI to see endpoint summaries, available methods, parameters, example values, models, and status codes, and to try out the API.

-### Best Practices
+## Best Practices

+Please follow these guidelines when using Analytics APIs:

-* Multiple smaller requests are preferred and often perform better than a single large request
+* Make multiple, smaller requests instead of a large, single request.
-* Request data once and cache it
+* Request data once and cache it.
-* Don't poll for new data faster than a 30 minute interval
+* Do not poll for new data faster than a 30 minute interval.
-* Pull historical data and increment it regularly instead of requesting the entire data set
+* Pull historical data and increment it regularly instead of requesting the entire data set.

 Discouraged Practices: